HMS Seagull (1889): Design and construction

 The Sharpshooter-class was designed under the leadership of William Henry White, the Director of Naval Construction to be faster and more seaworthy than the preceding prototype torpedo gunboat, and the three s, while carrying a heavier armament.
 As torpedo gunboats, they were intended to defend the fleet from attack by torpedo boats, while being capable of carrying out torpedo attacks themselves.

 The Sharpshooters were larger than the preceding ships, with a raised forecastle to improve seakeeping.
 They were 242 ft 0 in long overall and 230 ft between perpendiculars, with a beam of 27 ft 0 in and a draught of 10 ft 7 in.
 Displacement was 735 LT.
 Two triple-expansion steam engines, fed by four locomotive boilers, drove two propeller shafts.
 The machinery was intended to produce 4500 ihp giving a speed of 21–22 kn.
 The use of locomotive boilers was not a success, with the machinery being unreliable and unable to provide the expected power.
-The machinery actually delivered 3600 ihp giving a speed of 18.7 kn when forced and 2500 ihp giving 16.5 kn under natural draft.
+The machinery actually delivered 3600 ihp giving a speed of 18.7 kn when forced and 2500 ihp giving 16.5 kn under natural draught.

 The ship was armed with two 4.7 inch (120 mm) QF guns mounted fore and aft on the ships centreline, backed up by four 3-pounder (47 mm) guns (two in single mounts on the ship's beam and two in casemates forward).
 Five 14-inch torpedo tubes were fitted (one fixed in the ship's bow and two twin mounts), with three reload torpedoes carried.
 The ship had a crew of 91.

 Seagull was laid down at Chatham Dockyard on 23 April 1888 and launched on 30 November 1889.
 She was completed in January 1891 at a cost of £56,922.